The Artemis II Mission

 Artemis II mission overview

-Artemis II will probably most resemble the 1968 Apollo 8 mission, except it won’t be entering into a lunar orbit.
+Artemis II will most resemble the 1968 Apollo 8 mission, except it won’t be entering into a lunar orbit.

 Launch